Fourth SRO Proposed, Skill in Rummy and Poker Measured

 Professor Gandhi’s team has used mathematical tools to conduct a quantitative analysis of data from series with 2, 3, and 6 players comprising 30 to 100 games each, and established that the level of cognitive skills and experience of a player influenced their long-term success.

-“Not just limiting the skill aspect to the sport, we also noticed that the player’s softer skills like that of understanding social cues, taking decisions under high-pressure situations, memory retention among others advancing throughout the time they were playing consistently,” the professor explained.
+“Not just limiting the skill aspect to the sport.
+We also noticed that the player’s softer skills like that of understanding social cues.
+Taking decisions under high-pressure situations.
+Memory retention among others advancing throughout the time they were playing consistently,” the professor explained.